jamesdiacono/Replete/plugins/mcp/README.md

 The _output_ tool reports any logs and errors that have occurred since the last call to _output_ or _evaluate_.
 When evaluated code is expected to run over many turns, this tool must be called to discover the result.

-When evaluating code in the browser, you may need your LLM to observe and interact with the page.
+When evaluating code in the browser, you may want your agent to observe and interact with the page.
 This can be accomplished by installing the [Playwright MCP server](https://github.com/microsoft/playwright-mcp) or similar and using it to navigate to and interact with the WEBL.

 Configuration of Replete is described [here](https://github.com/jamesdiacono/Replete?tab=readme-ov-file#configuration).